Concentrated animal feeding operation: Public health concerns

-The exposure to chemical contaminates, such as antibiotics, in drinking water also creates problems for public health.
-In order to maximize animal production, CAFOs have used an increasing number of antibiotics, which in turn, increases bacterial resistance.
-This resistance threatens the efficiency of medical treatment for humans fighting bacterial infections.
-Contaminated surface and groundwater is especially concerning, due to its role as a pathway for the dissemination of antibiotic resistant bacteria.
-Due to the various antibiotics and pharmaceutical drugs found at a high density in contaminated water, antibiotic resistance can result due to DNA mutations, transformations and conjugations.
+Antibiotic contamination also threatens human health.
+To maximize animal production, CAFOs are using ever more antibiotics, which in turn increases bacterial resistance.
+This resistance makes it harder to treat bacterial infections.
+Contaminated surface water and groundwater is particularly concerning, as these can spread antibiotic-resistant bacteria.
+Antibiotic resistance can result due to DNA mutations, transformations and conjugations arising from various antibiotics and pharmaceutical drugs found in drinking water.

 Antibiotics are used heavily in CAFOs to both treat and prevent illness in individual animals as well as groups.
-The close quarters inside CAFOs promote the sharing of pathogens between animals and thus, the rapid spread of disease.
-Even if their stock are not sick, CAFOs will incorporate low doses of antibiotics into feed "to reduce the chance for infection and to eliminate the need for animals to expend energy fighting off bacteria, with the assumption that saved energy will be translated into growth".
-This practice is an example of a non-therapeutic use of antibiotics.
-Such antibiotic use is thought to allow animals to grow faster and bigger, consequently maximizing production for that CAFO.
-Regardless, the World Health Organization has recommended that the non-therapeutic use of antibiotics in animal husbandry be reevaluated, as it contributes to the overuse of antibiotics and thus the emergence of resistant bacteria that can spread to humans.
-When bacteria naturally occurring in the animals' environment and/or body are exposed to antibiotics, natural selection results in bacteria, who have genetic variations that protect them from the drugs, to survive and spread their advantageously resistant traits to other bacteria present in the ecosystem.
-This is how the problem of antimicrobial resistance increases with the continued use of antibiotics by CAFOs.
-This is of concern to public health because resistant bacteria generated by CAFOs can be spread to the surrounding environment and communities via waste water discharge or aerosolization of particles.
+Animals in CAFOs are closer together, so pathogens spread easily.
+Even if their stock are not sick, CAFOs put low doses of antibiotics into feed "to reduce the chance for infection and to eliminate the need for animals to expend energy fighting off bacteria, with the assumption that saved energy will be translated into growth".
+This is a non-therapeutic use of antibiotics.
+Such antibiotic use is thought to allow animals to grow faster and bigger, increasing the CAFO's output.
+Regardless, the World Health Organization has recommended that the non-therapeutic use of antibiotics in animal husbandry be reevaluated, as such antibiotic overuse breeds antibiotic-resistant bacteria.
+When bacteria in or around animals are exposed to antibiotics, natural selection favours the spread of mutations with greater resistance.
+Use of antibiotics by CAFOs thus increases antimicrobial resistance.
+This threatens public health because resistant bacteria generated by CAFOs can be spread to the surrounding environment and communities via waste water discharge or the aerosolization of particles.